How 5G will impact the economy

 For example, self-driving cars.
 Though 4G has made self-drive cars a reality, it still does not have the capacity required for a seamless user experience with self-drive vehicles.
 Um.. for a car to drive itself, it requires a constant real-time inflow of data.
 With 5G, connected cars will also be able to communicate with other cars and roadside infrastructure, such as traffic lights.
 The capacity and speed of 5G will make these things possible.
 Quite cool, isn’t it?

-Genera Purpose Technologies (GPTs) are technologies that have the potential of affecting entire economies at large.
+General Purpose Technologies (GPTs) are technologies that have the potential to affect entire economies at large.
 They are an elite class of technologies which alter or significantly change the course of business and society.
-The printing press, the internet, electricity, the steam engine are some of the prime examples of GPTs.
+The printing press, the internet, electricity, and the steam engine are some of the prime examples of GPTs.
 The magnitude of impact that GPTs create can ultimately be seen with enhanced human and machine productivity that ultimately translates into a higher standard of living for everyone subjected to such technology.

 Well, do you notice how ‘mobile phones’ aren’t part of the list… yet?
-My guess is, wireless mobile technology has been extremely successful in connecting people to people, but not everything to everything.
+My guess is, that wireless mobile technology has been extremely successful in connecting people to people, but not everything to everything.
 Well, with 5G, that’s supposed to change.
-And analysts and economists around the world now think that mobile phones will be uplifted to the elite list of GPTs with the advent on 5G!
+Analysts and economists around the world now think that mobile phones will be uplifted to the elite list of GPTs with the advent of 5G!

-• Massive Internet of Things (MIoT): The internet till now, consist of people.
+- Massive Internet of Things (MIoT): The internet till now, consists of people.
 We are the producers and consumers of data that sits on the internet.
-Like I’ve mentioned before, wireless mobile technology, up until now, has done a great job at connecting people to people.
-The latest 4G technology helped with building basic use-cases that aided connections between things.
+As I’ve mentioned before, wireless mobile technology, up until now, has done a great job at connecting people to people.
+The latest 4G technology helped with building basic use cases that aided connections between things.
 5G will take this to the next level with its superior power of data consumption, speed and low latency.
-Your homes, and cars and other “things” will be able to interact and exchange data with its surroundings.
-Some of the applications of MIoT include smart agriculture, smart cities, asset tracking (like fleet management), physical infrastructure like deploying wireless sensors to roadways, bridges, train tracks etc. among other things.
+Your homes, cars and other “things” will be able to interact and exchange data with their surroundings.
+Some of the applications of MIoT include smart agriculture, smart cities, asset tracking (like fleet management), and physical infrastructure like deploying wireless sensors to roadways, bridges, train tracks etc. among other things.

 Opportunities and challenges that 5G creates